Bobby Cannavale: Career

 Cannavale began his acting career in the theater – with no acting training – and gained early film roles in Night Falls on Manhattan (1997) and The Bone Collector (1999), Cannavale became well known when he starred as Bobby Caffey for two seasons on Third Watch.
 Following this, in 2001, he starred with Alan Arkin in 100 Centre Street – which was written and directed by Sidney Lumet, his then-father-in-law.

 In 2002, he joined the cast of Ally McBeal for the last five episodes, but the show was then cancelled.
 Following this, he starred with Yancey Arias and Sheryl Lee in the miniseries Kingpin.
 In 2003, Cannavale briefly appeared on the last two episodes of Oz.
 He also appeared in the film The Station Agent as a man who befriends a little person removed from society.
 From 2004 to 2006, he had a recurring guest role on Will & Grace as Vince D'Angelo, the boyfriend (and eventual husband) of Will Truman (Eric McCormack).
 However, in the reboot, they are revealed not to be married.
 For this role, he won the Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series in 2005.
 He has also appeared in the films The Guru (2002), Shall We Dance?
-(2004), Romance & Cigarettes (2005) and Snakes on a Plane, and guest-starred in Sex and the City, Six Feet Under, Oz, Law & Order – and its spin-off series Law & Order: Criminal Intent and Law & Order: Special Victims Unit.
+(2004), Romance & Cigarettes (2005) and Snakes on a Plane, and guest-starred in Sex and the City, Six Feet Under, Law & Order – and its spin-off series Law & Order: Criminal Intent and Law & Order: Special Victims Unit.
 He appeared in The Take (2007) as Agent Steve Perelli, alongside John Leguizamo and Tyrese Gibson.